mitre/tmnt/README.md

-The Topic Modeling Neural Toolkit (TMNT) provides an implementation for training topic models as neural network-based variational auto-encoders.
+The Topic Modeling Neural Toolkit (TMNT) is a software library that enables training topic models as neural network-based variational auto-encoders.

 Current stable version is: 0.6.3